Consumer Medicine Information

 Things to be careful of

-Be careful driving, operating machinery or doing jobs that require you to be alert until you know how this medicine affects you.
+Be careful driving, operating machinery or doing jobs that require you to be alert until you know how ORFADIN affects you.

-Tell your doctor or pharmacist as soon as possible if you feel unwell while you are taking ORFADIN.
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking ORFADIN.

 - different eye symptoms as listed below: